osbox68/Repo/06-Projects/01-Pundit/README.md

 Important: This channel **must not** be used as an alternative ticketing system.
 Tickets still need to be created the normal way.

 ### Task 6 - Product Page
 On Kitt, we also centralize all your different links for your project.
-Please go on your batch's [product page](https://kitt.lewagon.com/camps/<user.batch_slug>/products), select your product and click on `view details`.
+Please go on your batch's [Products page](https://kitt.lewagon.com/camps/<user.batch_slug>/products), select your product and click on `view details`.
 Take the time to fill in the different sections of your product page.
 This will allow the teaching crew to have an overview of your project.

 ---
 #### End of day